Core-collapse supernova explosions hindered by eV-mass sterile neutrinos: Summary and Discussion

-Previous works \cite{2014PhRvD..89f1303W,2015ApJ...808..188P,2019ApJ...880...81X,2020ApJ...894...99K} have pointed out that light sterile neutrinos can significantly affect supernova nucleosynthesis as well.
-Since supernovae drive the galactic chemical evolution, it is worthwhile to investigate the effects of sterile neutrinos on nucleosynthesis by performing long-term hydrodynamical simulations coupled with the neutrino oscillations.
 It has been also pointed out that sterile neutrinos can appear in neutron-star mergers \cite{2022PhRvD.106l3030S}, which is one of the production sites of heavy elements in the Universe.
 Impacts of sterile neutrinos on dynamics of neutron-star mergers are not fully investigated, and hydrodynamical simulations coupled with the oscillations between active and sterile neutrinos are needed.

+Our simulations performed in this study consider the MSW conversion between active and sterile neutrinos.
+However, the sterile neutrino flux could also be affected by collective oscillations induced by the neutrino self-interaction \cite{2012JCAP...01..013T,2019ApJ...880...81X}.
+In the context of the active-active oscillations, the stability analysis for the quantum kinetic equation (QKE) has been performed to reveal that the fast flavor instability \cite{2019PhRvD.100d3004A,2019ApJ...886..139N,2021PhRvD.103f3033A,2021PhRvD.104h3025N,2024PhRvD.109b3012A} and the collisional flavor instability \cite{2023PhRvD.108l3024L,2024PhRvD.109b3012A} can take place even in the optically-thick region.
+In addition, the QKE has been solved in supernova backgrounds to follow the non-linear growth of the fast flavor instability \cite{Nagakura2023,Xiong2024} and the collective flavor instability \cite{2023PhRvD.107h3016X}.
+In order to investigate the impact of the collective oscillations, it is worthwhile to analyze the QKE with sterile neutrinos, following these studies.

 In this work, we focused on eV-mass sterile neutrinos.
 It would be also interesting to develop stellar core-collpse simulations coupled with keV-mass sterile neutrinos \cite[e.g.][]{2014PhRvD..90j3007W,2019JCAP...12..019S,2022PhRvD.106a5017S,2023PhRvD.108f3025R,2024PhRvD.110d3007R}, which are a candidate for dark matter \cite{1994PhRvL..72...17D,1999PhRvL..82.2832S}.
 When the sterile neutrino mass becomes much larger than the eV-scale, the IR becomes located at a deeper radius.
 As a result, the IR can appear at a smaller radius, where the active neutrino distribution is more isotropic.
 It is desirable to develop a neutrino transfer scheme that can treat such heavy sterile neutrinos to extend our supernova constraints to the heavier region.